Chicago Region Trees Initiative

 The Chicago Region Trees Initiative and its partners have developed a comprehensive plan to improve the health, diversity, and equitable distribution of the Chicago regional forest.
 Together, guided by this plan, CRTI and its partners have had a regionwide impact.

 CRTI’s collaborations and the possibilities for partnership are wide-ranging.
-For example, partners may work with CRTI to
+For example, partners may work with CRTI to:

-- organize community tree plantings
+• Organize community tree plantings

-- develop new tree protection ordinances
+• Develop new tree protection ordinances

-- conserve and celebrate oak trees in natural areas and neighborhoods
+• Conserve and celebrate oak trees in natural areas and neighborhoods

-- improve municipalities’ tree-care capacity through staff training, volunteer development, and tree inventories
+• Improve municipalities’ tree-care capacity through staff training, volunteer development, and tree inventories

-- find funding for community tree care
+• Find funding for community tree care

-Partners who come together in CRTI’s work groups connect with peers, share ideas, and contribute to the program’s planning on topics such as forest composition, trees and green infrastructure, tree risk assessment and management, and tree stewardship and planting.
+Partners who come together in CRTI’s work groups connect with peers, share ideas, and contribute to the program’s planning on topics such as forest composition, tree and green infrastructure, tree risk assessment and management, and tree stewardship and planting.

 CRTI welcomes new collaborators!
 Learn how you or your organization can become a partner of CRTI.